 Scarpa’s entire Phantom line looks so similar that it can be hard to tell the Tech apart from the 6000 and 8000, but the Tech HD is the race car of the Phantom family and one of the most popular models for technical ice and mixed ascents.
 It’s lightweight, streamlined for precision, and warm for a single boot.
 You get PrimaLoft Gold and OrthoLite O-Therm insulation, Scarpa’s proprietary HDry waterproof membrane, and a durable Vibram sole that can hold its own on icy or rocky approaches.
 Rounding out the build, an integrated gaiter is secured by a watertight zipper along the side of the boot (not interfering with the foot’s flex), and the newest version adds a Recco reflector to aid in search efforts.
 Overall, the Phantom Tech HD is about as sleek as it gets among technical ice climbing designs, and it’s priced competitively at $899.

 The Phantom Tech HD is most similar to the La Sportiva's discontinued G5 Evo in terms of warmth, features, and design.
 Both offer a nice mix of precision and performance for steep ice and mixed ascents, but the Tech is the lighter of the two at about 4 ounces less for the pair.
 On top of that, the G5 did not have a waterproof zipper, which can make a big difference on approaches where you have to splash across creeks or on warm days when things get drippy.
-Sportiva's new G-Summit boot replaces the G5, though we haven't had a chance to test it yet.
-But all told, for a technical climbing boot that’s warm and durable but still responsive and precise, it’s hard to go wrong with the Phantom Tech HD.
+Sportiva's fancy G-Summit boot replaced the G5, though we haven't had an opportunity to test it yet (but will update our round-up as soon as we get the chance).
+All told, for a technical climbing boot that’s warm and durable but still responsive and precise, it’s hard to go wrong with the Phantom Tech HD.

 See the Scarpa Phantom Tech HD